Invariant differential operators on a class of multiplicity free spaces: Multiplicity free spaces with a one dimensional quotient

-The Prehomogeneous vector space $(G,V)$ is called {\it regular} if there exists a relative invariant polynomial $P$ whose Hessian $H_{P}(x)$ is nonzero on $\Omega$.
+The prehomogeneous vector space $(G,V)$ is called {\it regular} if there exists a relative invariant polynomial $P$ whose Hessian $H_{P}(x)$ is nonzero on $\Omega$.
 If $G$ is reductive, then $(G,V)$ is regular if and only if the singular set $S$ is a hypersurface, or if and only if the isotropy subgroup of a generic point is reductive.
-If the $PV$ $(G,V)$ is regular, then the contragredient representation $(G,V^*)$ is again a $PV$.
+If the $PV$ $(G,V)$ is regular, or if $G$ is reductive, then the contragredient representation $(G,V^*)$ is again a $PV$.

-15pt
+10pt